-The study is being designed as a patient-centred clinical trial inconjunction with the Canadian Cancer Clinical Trials Group, and Dr. Hawley hopes it will launch early next year.
+The study is being designed as a patient-centred clinical trial supported by funding from a private Canadian foundation and Dr. Hawley hopes it will launch early next year.

-THC is most commonly associated with cannabis as it is responsible for the substance’s mindaltering effects.
-CBD, on the other hand, does not cause uphoria.
+THC is most commonly associated with cannabis as it is responsible for the substance’s mind-altering effects.
+CBD, on the other hand, does not cause euphoria.